skyzyx/php-coding-standards/WHITESPACE-ALIGNMENT.md

 * Follow _PSR Recommendations_ by default.

 * `switch` control statement:
     * In addition to the standard whitespace for `switch` statements, the contents of each `case` or `default` block should be indented for readability.
-This includes the closing `break`;.
+This includes the closing `break;`.
     * Also, there should always be a `default` block.

 * Blocks of variable setting should have all `=` characters vertically-aligned.